raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 ### Write down your passwords

-You will need several new passwords, and it’s easiest to write them all down in the beginning, instead of bumping into them throughout the guide.
+Samourai Dojo requires several new passwords, and it’s easiest to write them all down in the beginning, instead of bumping into them throughout the guide.
 They should be unique and very secure, at least 12 characters in length.
 Do not use uncommon special characters, spaces, or quotes (‘ or “).

 ```sh
 [ F ] MYSQL_ROOT_PASSWORD